Sunday, 17 December 2006

 It was so much fun, and such a success.
 By now I was starting to have a few more clues about what I was doing but still let chance play its hand.
 I bought wicked flaming fabric and a whole bunch of screaming reds and oranges.
 This quilt looks dazzlingly bright and not very "me".

 Next?
 A Japanese print I teamed up with lime and purple.
-It's pictured a
+It's pictured at the top.
+It is now on my DD(10)'s bed.

 I made tiny ones to use as flowers in a huge scrappy quilt with an appliqued vase and vine.

-was intended for DD(8) but it isn't fun enough for an 8yo so I will give it to some one else.
+After that was another Japanese print.
+It was intended for DD(8) but it isn't fun enough for an 8yo so I will give it to some one else.

 I have just started another for DD2.